HUSD High School Graduation Requirements

 The Governing Board desires to prepare each student to obtain a diploma of high school graduation in order to provide students with opportunities for postsecondary education and/or employment.

 High school graduation shall be contingent upon the satisfactory completion of the required number of units, the specified course requirements or standards, and the prescribed course of study.
 Graduation shall be recognized by the granting of a diploma by the Governing Board upon the recommendation of the school principal.
 The principal shall recommend for graduation from high school only those persons who have met the requirement as stated by the State Board of Education and the Governing Board of the Hemet Unified School District.
 No student shall participate in the graduation ceremony if he/she has not satisfied the graduation requirements for a diploma or for a Certificate of Completion.

-The district requires a student to successfully complete 220 credits in grades 9-12 for graduation and with an exception of the alternative high school an overall grade point average of 2.0.
+The district requires a student to successfully complete 220 credits in grades 9-12 for graduation.

 To obtain a diploma of graduation from high school, students shall complete at least the following courses in grades 9-12, with each course being one year unless otherwise specified (Education Code 51225.3):